ePages-de/epages-devportal/_posts/2019/2019-12-16-how-to-enhance-an-application-using-firebase-auth-and-firebase-functions.md

 With these 112 lines of code we managed to offer an installation process with its own user authentication, enable the installation of our app, save required information in a database, and redirect the user back to a specific page.
 And all this is done in a safe and secure way.
 If you feel like you'd like to get some further information or clarify open questions, reach out to us on [Twitter](https://twitter.com/epagesdevs){:target="_blank"}.
-We're happy to here from you and your experiences!
+We're happy to hear from you and your experiences!